abhinavp403/artist-pin-tracker/README.md

 # ArtistPin

-A personal Android app for tracking concerts on a map: cities and venues you've been to, the artists you saw there and when, and the photos from each night — all pinned to the place it happened.
+An Android app for tracking concerts on a map: cities and venues you've been to, the artists you saw there and when, and the photos from each night — all pinned to the place it happened.